hyperledger-labs/Scorex/README.md

 -------------

 Contributions are welcome!
 Please take a look into [issues](https://github.com/ScorexFoundation/ScorexTutorial/issues).
- Testing codebase is very small at the moment, so writing a test is not just good for start, but useful as well.
+ Testing codebase is very small at the moment, so writing a test is not just good for start, but useful for the product as well.

 License
 -------